 • View service health after deployments

-• View all operations (ingress and egress) on a service
+• View all operations (server and client) on a service

 • View current performance of individual operations or performance at a specific percentile or performance change over a period of time